 Revenue is responsible for administration of the government's tax policies.
 Revenue was established by Government Order in 1923 and there are currently 110 Revenue offices countrywide.
 The board comprises three commissioners, one of whom is the chairman and all of whom carry the rank of secretary general.
 The chairman is also the Accounting Officer for Revenue.
 Its core function is the assessment and collection of taxes and duties.
 It derives its mandate from its statutory obligations and from the government as a result of EU membership.
-Within Revenue, there are 18 divisions:
+Within Revenue, there are 16 divisions:

-- · four regional divisions; - the Large Cases Division; - the Investigations and Prosecutions Division; - four Revenue Legislation Service Divisions; - the Planning Division; - the Corporate Services and Accountant General's Division; - the Corporate Affairs and Customs Division; - the Revenue Solicitor's Division; - the Information, Communications Technology and Logistics Division;
+- four regional divisions; - the Large Cases Division; - the Investigations and Prosecutions Division; - the Personal Taxes Policy and Legislation Division; - the Business Taxes Policy and Legislation Division; - the Planning Division; - the Corporate Services and Accountant General's Division; - the Corporate Affairs and Customs Division; - the Revenue Solicitor's Division;

-- the Collector General's Division;

-- the International Tax Divisions; and

-- the Indirect Taxes Policy and Legislative Division.
+- the Information, Communications Technology and Logistics Division; - the Collector General's Division; - the International Tax Divisions; and - the Indirect Taxes Policy and Legislative Division.